Signposting benefits, statements, support for arts workers following the COVID-19 outbreak. Last updated: 27 August.

 – Hardship Fund that has been given to local councils to help people with council tax.

-Self Employed Income Support Scheme – check if you are eligible and when you can apply here (read our blog post on how to claim) – you can claim a first grant up until 13 July.
-A second grant will be made for June-August (in August).
+– Self Employed Income Support Scheme – check if you are eligible and when you can apply here (read our blog post on how to claim) – you can claim a first grant up until 13 July.
+A second grant is available to claim from 17 August.

 – In Scotland, if you are experiencing hardship, you can apply for a crisis grant from the Scottish Welfare Fund.